mazetoken/mminer/README.md

 - Download [Electron Cash SLP wallet](https://github.com/simpleledger/Electron-Cash-SLP/releases/download/3.6.7-dev6/Electron-Cash-SLP-3.6.7-dev6-setup.exe)

 - Create a standard wallet in Electron Cash.
 Go to Addresses tab and choose two addresses (one for funding and the second for mining; you can give them a label).
-You can also create two separate wallets - one for funding and the second for mining - it`s up to you
+You can also create two separate wallets - one for funding and the second for mining - it`s up to you.
+No need to create funding wallet if you already have BCH in Electron Cash wallet

 - Send some BCH (e.g. 0.00020000) to your funding address